Last verified: 17 days ago

 What the Science Says

 Coconut water is the clear liquid found inside young coconuts, naturally rich in potassium and other electrolytes.
 Clinical trials show it rehydrates as effectively as commercial sports drinks after moderate-to-high intensity exercise, producing less urine loss than plain water.
-One double-blind trial found that 400 mL daily for 8 weeks significantly improved clinical remission rates in people with mild-to-moderate ulcerative colitis compared to placebo, likely through gut microbiome modulation and anti-inflammatory effects.
+A double-blind trial also found that 400 mL daily for 8 weeks helped induce clinical remission in mild-to-moderate ulcerative colitis when added to standard treatment, likely through gut microbiome modulation and anti-inflammatory effects.

 What It Doesn't Do